wn-doolittle/caliper-spec/caliper.md

 * `type`: the string value `Membership` MUST be specified.
 * `organization`: the [Organization](#organization) associated with this Membership SHOULD be specified.
 * `member`: the [Person](#person) associated with this Membership SHOULD be specified.
-* `roles`: an optional ordered array of organizational roles assigned to the member SHOULD be specified.
+* `roles`: an optional ordered collection of organizational roles assigned to the member SHOULD be specified.
 If one or more rols are specified the value(s) MUST be chosen from the list of Caliper defined [roles](#roles].
 * `status`: an optional string value that indicates the member's current status SHOULD be specified.
 If a status is specified, the value MUST be set to the one of the following defined states:  [Active](#active) or [Inactive](#inactive).

 #### Example